 - Possess a General and Specific Grade Point Average (GPA) of at least 3.00.
 The specific grade point average refers to the 24 credits which are pre-requisites for admission into the Audiology Program.

 - Candidates must be proficient in written and spoken English and Spanish.
-The admissions process will include an interview by the Faculty, which may include verbal and written questions in both, English and Spanish.
+The admissions process will include an interview by the Faculty, which may include assessment of verbal and written skills in both, English and Spanish.

 Complete 24 credits on the following areas or their equivalent: